An Exciting New Crop for North America

 Canada jumped on board in the late 1990’s and through the work of Dr. Bob Bors of the University of Saskatchewan, began acquiring both the Russian and Japanese cultivars as well as species from the Kuril Islands and Canada.
 To date they have amassed one of most diverse collections in the world (Dr. Bob Bors, n.d.).
 In 2007 they released two named varieties ‘Borealis’ and ‘Tundra’ and 3 test selections, all of which are Russian / Kuril-Island hybrids (Dr. Bob Bors, n.d.).

 - The Ontario Haskap Association.
-The Haskap Story.
-Retrieved Feb.
-8, 2014 from http://www.ontariohaskap.ca/
+The Haskap Story. http://www.ontariohaskap.ca/

 - Danny L. Barney, Ph.D.(n.d.).
 Professor of Horticulture, Superintendent, University of Idaho Sandpoint Research & Extension Center.
-Haskaps and Honeyberries.
-Retrieved Feb.
-9, 2014 from http://www.ag.ndsu.edu/carringtonrec/northern-hardy-fruit-evaluation-project/fruit-index/haskap
+Haskaps and Honeyberries. http://www.ag.ndsu.edu/carringtonrec/northern-hardy-fruit-evaluation-project/fruit-index/haskap

 All rights reserved